whitneyburton/portfolios/students/1602/ashwin-rao/ashwin_rao.markdown

 This purpose of this project was to create a program that could be executed from the command line, read a file with contents in English or Braille, translate those contents to the other, and then write the translation to another file.

+I enjoyed this project.
+During the first few days I found myself lost in a thicket of nested conditionals.
+Fortunately, the process of struggling with this caused me to see the light - objects!

+By the end of the project I had created new classes to handle the different jobs of separating, parsing, and translating the next.
+Although I can still improve in my handling of such separations, as well as being more attentive to the unfriendliness of long methods, I think this project was a breakthrough moment for me in Module 1.

-**I received the following comments and results:**
+**Horace evaluated this project with the following results:**

    "I/O is very clean; appreciate isolation of this into its own file with minimal connections to other code.
 Like overall structure and division of responsibilities between various objects.
 Seem to be improving a lot in the ability to deconstruct complex processes into code."

 Category | Score
 --- | --- | ---